Decentralized Communication-Efficient Multi-Task Representation Learning: Decentralized Representation Learning

-Due to the non-convexity of our cost $f(\U,\B)$, and of our constraint on $\U$, we are unable to borrow DGD and related ideas.
-We utilize the scalar average-consensus algorithm on each entry of the gradient at each node to approximate its sum.
+Notice that Eq.~\eqref{dec_cost_fn} is non-convex. {\cblue Unlike convex problems, where zero or random initialization may suffice, non-convex optimization requires more deliberate strategies for initialization to ensure convergence.
+Hence we require careful initialization.} Our proposed Decentralized Low-Rank Representation Learning (Dec-MTRL) algorithm consists of three stages: (i)~A careful initialization-spectral initialization, (ii)~Minimization over $\B$, and~(iii)~Projected-GD (ProjGD) for $\U$.
+Due to the non-convexity of the cost function $f(\U,\B)$ and the constraint on $\U$, we are unable to borrow decentralized optimization and related ideas.
+We use a scalar average-consensus algorithm on each entry of the gradient at each node to approximate its sum.

-\subsubsection{Average Consensus (AvgCons) algorithm}
+\subsection{Average Consensus (AvgCons) algorithm}

-We use the equal-neighbor consensus algorithm, summarized in Algorithm \ref{alg:consensus}.
-In each of its iterations, nodes update their values by taking a weighted sum of their own and their neighbors' partial sums.
-By doing this enough number of times, if the graph is connected, one can show that one finally computes an approximation of the true sum at each node \cite{boyd2004fastest,olshevsky2009convergence}.
-The weights are equal to $1/d_g$ where $d_g= |\N_g (\calG)|$ is the degree of node $g$ (number of nodes that $g$ is connected to).
-The weights' matrix $\W$ is thus

-{\cblue Observe that $\W$ is symmetric and doubly stochastic\footnote{\cblue Since $\W$ is doubly stochastic, its largest eigenvalue is $1$ and all eigenvalues are between $1$ and $-1$.
-The second largest magnitude eigenvalue is either $|\lambda_2(\W)|$ or $|\lambda_L (\W)|$.}; and it depends on the graph of the network as well.
-We use $\lambda_k(\W)$ to refer to the $k$-th largest eigenvalue of $\W \in \mathbb{R}^{L \times L}$.
-Then the second largest magnitude eigenvalue of $\W$ is defined as